stryker2k2/dnd-challenge/server/defcon.md

 # DEFCON 34
 *** Welcome to DEFCON 34! ***
 Disclaimer: Connecting with PuTTY is NOT supported!
-You walk into the DEFCON 34 Village and notice a sea of hackers sitting around tables with their laptops.
+You walk into the DEFCON 34 Village and notice an ocean of hackers sitting around tables with their laptops.
 You notice one table by itself with a lone laptop on display with a text-based game running.